NCBI-Hackathons/Network_SNPs/README.md

 # Example

-An example invocation of the meta-analysis package can be found in the <pre>sample_run.sh<pre> file
+An example invocation of the meta-analysis package can be found in the <pre>sample_run.sh</pre> file

 # Input